Janudis/colmap_to_kitti/README.md

 Usage
 1. Run COLMAP for Reconstruction

+    Capture Images:
+        Take your images of the object vertically (portrait orientation) on your phone.
+        This ensures that the image dimensions closely match the sensor dimensions during calibration.
-    Collect your images of the object and place them in the images/ directory.
+        Place these images in the images/ directory.

-    This will generate the sparse/0/ folder with .bin files, and dense/ folder with .ply files in colmap_output/.
+    Use COLMAP:
+        Create a COLMAP project and run:
+            Feature extraction
+            Feature matching
+            Sparse reconstruction
+            Dense reconstruction

+    Resulting Folders:
+        After COLMAP finishes, you should have:
+            colmap_output/sparse/0/ containing .bin files.
+            colmap_output/dense/ containing .ply files.

 2. Prepare the Project Folder

-    Ensure you have the following structure:
+    Verify that you have the following structure: colmap_output/

-    colmap_output
+    ├── sparse/
+    │   └── 0/
+    │       ├── cameras.bin
-    ├── sparse
+    │       ├── images.bin
-    │   └── 0
+    │       └── points3D.bin
-    └── dense
+    └── dense/
-        └── fused.ply
+        └── processed_fused.ply  # or fused.ply
     images/

     The script reads from colmap_output/sparse/0/ and colmap_output/dense/processed_fused.ply by default.

     If your files differ, update the paths inside calibration_from_colmap.py.

-3. Run the Calibration Script
+4. Run the Calibration Script

     Navigate to the folder containing calibration_from_colmap.py (e.g., github_script/):